 Who is considered an international applicant?

-All applicants that are not United States nationals, and will be entering, or have already entered, the United States with an F-1 or J-1 student visa, should apply as an international student.
+All applicants who are not United States nationals, and will be entering or have already entered, the United States with an F-1 or J-1 student visa, should apply as an international student.
 Applicants who already reside in the United States and hold other non-immigrant visas (for example, E2, H2 or L2) are also considered international applicants.

 Permanent residents of the United States, naturalized U.S. citizens, and U.S. citizens residing abroad and attending a university outside the United States are not considered international students.